 How an Angel SPV works

-The result is that the operating company has one new shareholder - the SPV - regardless of whether five or fifty investors participated.
+The result is that the operating company has one new shareholder, the SPV, regardless of whether five or fifty investors participated.
 The SPV's internal ownership structure is a matter between the SPV and its shareholders, and is not visible on the operating company's cap table at all.

 The mechanics of a typical Angel SPV establishment: